-To perform mutation accumulation, single YPD-grown colonies of s.EP049 and s.EP060.3 were re-streaked on YPD; each resulting colony founded a single MA line, with five MSH3+ lines and 36 msh 3Δ lines.
-Respiring ade2 mutant colonies have a pink tint after two days of growth on YPD, developing a distinct red color after an additional two days.
-As in (Joseph and Hall 2004; Hall et al. 2008), we used this color difference to ensure selection of respiring non-petites during mutation accumulation; to facilitate this visual discrimination, a single MSH3+ petite line was passed through mutation accumulation alongside the others as a reference.
+To perform MA, single YPD-grown colonies of s.EP049 and s.EP060.3 were re-streaked on YPD; each resulting colony founded a single MA line, with five MSH3+ lines and 36 msh3⊿ lines.
+Respiring ade2 mutant colonies have a pink tint after 2 days of growth on YPD, developing a distinct red color after an additional 2 days.
+As in Joseph and Hall (2004) and Hall et al. (2008), we used this color difference to ensure selection of respiring non-petites during MA; to facilitate this visual discrimination, a single MSH3+ petite line was passed through MA alongside the others as a reference.
 Each transfer was performed in duplicate.
 To avoid unconscious bias in the subculture procedure, the two pink colonies that were closest to a pre-marked spot on the plate were chosen at every passage.
-Colonies of each line were transferred every two days, and both colonies that were re-streaked were frozen in 50% YPD, 15% glycerol.
-The two colonies from each line used at each transfer were designated as 'primary' and 'secondary', and only the 'primary' re-streak of each line was used in the following transfer, except in cases when it turned out to be a petite, in which case a colony from the 'secondary' streak was used.
+Colonies of each line were transferred every 2 days, and both colonies that were re-streaked were frozen in 50% YPD, 15% glycerol.
+The two colonies from each line used at each transfer were designated as "primary" and "secondary", and only the "primary" re-streak of each line was used in the following transfer, except in cases when it turned out to be a petite, in which case a colony from the "secondary" streak was used.
 A single line (A17) was petite in both the primary and secondary transfer near the last generation, and was removed from further analysis; one additional line (A10) was removed due to potential contamination during final MA generations.
 After each transfer, a mixture of many yeast colonies from the transfer plate was also frozen in 50% YPD, 15% glycerol.
-Transfers were halted for ~3 months after the first 6 transfers (~120 generations) due to an interruption in lab activities caused by the COVID-19 pandemic; mutation accumulation was resumed by streaking frozen whole colonies.
-A total of 10 transfers (~200 generations of mutation accumulation) were performed.
+Transfers were halted for ~3 months after the first 6 transfers (~120 generations) due to an interruption in lab activities caused by the COVID-19 pandemic; MA was resumed by streaking frozen whole colonies.
+A total of 10 transfers (~200 generations of MA) were performed.